bgttrade/bgt-staking/README.md

 #### delegate

-Delegate FRA to validator.
+Delegate BGT to validator.

 - validator: Which validator you want to delegete.

-msg.value: Send some FRA.
+msg.value: Send some BGT.

 #### undelegate

-Undelegate FRA from validator.
-You must have enough FRA on this validator to undelegate.
+Undelegate BGT from validator.
+You must have enough BGT on this validator to undelegate.

 - address: Which validator you want to undelegate.
-- amount: how many FRA you want to undelegate.
+- amount: how many BGT you want to undelegate.

 #### updateValidator